-Separating Faculty At time of separation Retired Faculty May retain ownership for two years Widow(ers) of eligible employees May retain ownership for five years Divorced spouses of eligible employees May stay in unit for two years after divorce
+May retain ownership for two years

+May retain ownership for five years

+Divorced spouses of eligible employees May stay in unit for two years after divorce

 Matching Grant Plan For each house sold by the college, 10 percent of the purchase price will be made available to the purchaser to help pay for the cost of capital home improvements that will upgrade or maintain the structure and/or the systems of the house or the property.
 The matching grant fund will pay for up to one-third of the cost of the approved project.
 These improvements must be in the nature of capital improvements such as roof repairs, or upgrades or repairs to the utility systems, driveway paving or insulation.
 Routine painting, wallpapering, renovations of kitchens or bathrooms, and replacement of carpets are examples of non-qualifying repairs or maintenance.
 All requests must be made to the chief of Campus Operations before any work is performed on the project.
 The chief of Campus Operations, in consultation with other members of the administration, will determine whether a project qualifies for a matching grant.
 These grants will be taxable income to the homeowners.